 We don't look at this specifically as a competition, but it's a topic that's come up a lot over the years.
 When cell phones first exploded and started taking over more than ten years ago, particularly in Europe, we got a lot of questions from people saying, "now that there are all these cell phones, are people going to stop buying portable game machines?"
 Of course, over the last ten years, we haven't seen that happen.
 Now we're seeing similar questions coming up in regard to the iPhone and iPod Touch.
 I think what's important is that what Nintendo can do on its own gaming device is different from what other companies are able to do on their own devices.
 As long as we're able to create compelling content they can only play on our systems, then people will want to carry our device around with them.The 3DS is obviously more powerful than a DS.
 Some would say that it's as powerful as the Wii, but what does it equate to?
 Is it better than a GameCube?

 We haven't done a straight comparison test between the systems.
 This is obviously a portable system that you carry around, so we wonder how powerful it needs to be.
 We have shaders that people are able to take advantage of and create nicer looking graphics that we've never seen before on a handheld.The touch screen had a big effect on gameplay.
 With 3D, it's really just a monitor and how you look into it.
 What kind of gameplay effect will that have, or is it more about immersion?

 "It's also fun taking classic games ... and giving them that three dimensional depth.
 You see them come alive on the screen in that way and it makes you very happy."

 first came out, but that is in reference to games that are 3D in the sense of having fully rendered worlds that you can run around in.
 Now we're talking about 3D visuals through the effects of the Nintendo 3DS screen.
 Up until now, running around those worlds on a flat screen has made it difficult to discern the spatial relationship between objects, or how far away things are.
 A specific example is from a Mario game.
 With 3D visuals in a 3D world, it becomes much easier to identify where a question mark block is.
 Sometimes in a Mario game, if you're tring to hit the block, you run around and think you're underneath it, but you miss.
 That becomes vividly clear when you have 3D visuals.
 Similarly, trying to jump onto a tree in a Mario game is something that could have been difficult.
 With 3D visuals, you have such a clear sense of how far away objects are, that it becomes easier to navigate that space.
 Any ideas that we've had over the years that have been limited by a lack of depth perception in a fully rendered world are now ideas that can come to life because of the 3D visuals.

 , the dogs really pop up out of that screen and you can see them.
 You have a touch screen down below, and you're kind of looking and touching, and it feels like you're touching a real dog.
 It's also fun taking classic games from different consoles that we've released in the past and giving them that three dimensional depth.
 You see them come alive on the screen in that way and it makes you very happy.Now that the new Nintendogs has cats, will there be different types, and how does their behavior affect the gameplay?

 I started raising a cat.
 The thing about them that's interesting is that they're not necessarily an animal that you communicate with.
 They take communication from you, but don't give much in return.
 They're not about learning tricks, but cats will bring an interesting element to the gameplay in the way they interact with the puppies and how that relationship develops over time.You announced a new Donkey Kong game with Retro Studios.
 We haven't known what they've been up to since Metroid Prime 3.
 It's another update to a classic Nintendo franchise.
 How did that process start?
 How long has it been in the works?

 series for a very long time, so that's where their focus was and it was a very specific kind of gameplay.
 We thought it might be a good idea for them to try something new, so we suggested they try their hand at Donkey Kong

 thinking that they would turn the idea down, but they jumped at the opportunity and said, "this sounds great.
 We really want to do this."
 So they were very excited by it.It looks similar to the old Donkey Kong games.
 Did you guys experiment with any different types of gameplay, like a Donkey Kong first-person game?

 franchise and thought Retro was a studio that would be really well suited to creating something in that style, particularly with their graphic capabilities and what they can do there.
 Of course, my team worked on Donkey Kong Jungle Beat

 series and it came together relatively quickly.So back to 3DS, you guys talked about an online service for the platform.
 How similar is that to the DS online connection service and the Wii service?
 Are you guys fielding complaints about friend codes?

 I'm not really commenting on the working aspects of Nintendo 3DS today, but we're obviously looking at taking the elements from the Wii online service and the Nintendo DS online service that work well and trying to find a way to maximize those the best that we can.
 Look at what we've done with the Nintendo DS, and that will give you an idea what the starting point is for what we'll be doing on Nintendo 3DS.
 We're just going to try and improve it from there.Are DSiWare games supported?
 If I have something on my DSi, will I be able to play it on 3DS?

 I can't provide an answer to that right now.What about regular DS games?

 Yes, we announced backward compatibility, but we're not going into detail on how the DSiWare will work.Some gamers are upset that you didn't talk about Pikmin.
 Is it still on track?

 "Even if we had Pikmin here ... we already have so much content that maybe people wouldn't buy it."

 here and released it soon, we already have so much content that maybe people wouldn't buy it.Skyward Swords is arguably the first Wii Zelda game, since Twilight Princess started on Gamecube and was modified for when it came out on both platforms.
 It's using Wii MotionPlus.
 How much different is that experience from Twilight Princess?

 series.
 What I mean by that is particularly with the control and how you're able to do so many different things by combining motion with just a few simple button presses.
 Particularly in this game, the fluidity of moving from sword to items and the realistic motions that you'll be doing to use these different items is going to be really important in terms of immersing you within the experience, making you feel like you're in that world doing those things.
-Even something as simple as the aiming, which is handled not necessarily with a pointer but by moving your hand around, just like you would aim an item in real life, will make it that much easier for you to feel like you're in that world of Hyrule and experiencing the adventure that Link is, because you're so connected to what's going on.
+Even something as simple as the aiming, which is handled not necessarily with a pointer but by moving your hand around, just like you would aim an item in real life, will make it that much easier for you to feel like you're in that world of Hyrule and experiencing the adventure that Link is, because you're so connected to what's going on.Visually, it looks more like a Twilight Princess and Ocarina of Time than Majora's Mask or Wind Waker.
+Where do you think it fits with the Zelda library in terms of gameplay, visuals and style?

-I think that from a visual standpoint, it's probably something that's closer to some of the older Zelda games.
-There are two things that we strive for when creating a Zelda game.
+game.
 One is to make the experience easily understandable to people who are playing the game, and the other is to have an art style that is unique and can stand on its own.
 With this game in particular, because we've implemented Wii MotionPlus and the sword controls, so that the enemies actively defend against your sword control, it requires clear visual cues for you to understand what angle they are holding their sword at or what direction the mouth of the enemy is open at.
 The best way to create those types of visuals on screen is with characters that are somewhat over exaggerated.
 That's something that doesn't look good with hyper realistic style graphics.